muritane/coordination-architecture/excecutional_literacies.md

 - when not to act,
 - when to refuse ill-posed execution,
-- and when redesign is required rather than justification.
+- when redesign is required instead of justification.

 ---